bodrick/awesome/TOPICS.md

 *   [wieslawsoltes/Svg.Skia](https://github.com/wieslawsoltes/Svg.Skia) - An SVG rendering library.

-## roslyn

-*   [RandomEngy/UnitTestBoilerplateGenerator](https://github.com/RandomEngy/UnitTestBoilerplateGenerator) - An extension for Visual Studio that generates a unit test boilerplate from a given class, setting up mocks for all dependencies.
-Supports NUnit, Visual Studio Test, XUnit and many mock frameworks.
-*   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
-*   [dotnet/roslyn](https://github.com/dotnet/roslyn) - The Roslyn .NET compiler provides C# and Visual Basic languages with rich code analysis APIs.
-*   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
-*   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
-The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
-*   [Tyrrrz/MiniRazor](https://github.com/Tyrrrz/MiniRazor) - Portable Razor compiler & code generator
-*   [amis92/csharp-source-generators](https://github.com/amis92/csharp-source-generators) - A list of C# Source Generators (not necessarily awesome) and associated resources: articles, talks, demos.
-*   [daveaglick/Buildalyzer](https://github.com/daveaglick/Buildalyzer) - A utility to perform design-time builds of .NET projects without having to think too hard about it.
-*   [roslynpad/roslynpad](https://github.com/roslynpad/roslynpad) - A cross-platform C# editor based on Roslyn and AvalonEdit
-*   [ironcev/awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators
-*   [icsharpcode/CodeConverter](https://github.com/icsharpcode/CodeConverter) - Convert code from C# to VB.NET and vice versa using Roslyn
-*   [cezarypiatek/MappingGenerator](https://github.com/cezarypiatek/MappingGenerator) - :arrows\_counterclockwise: "AutoMapper" like, Roslyn based, code fix provider that allows to generate mapping code in design time.
-*   [JosefPihrt/Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 500+ analyzers, refactorings and fixes for C#, powered by Roslyn.
-*   [peachpiecompiler/peachpie](https://github.com/peachpiecompiler/peachpie) - PeachPie - the PHP compiler and runtime for .NET and .NET Core
-*   [scriptcs/scriptcs](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!

 ## unit-testing

 *   [RandomEngy/UnitTestBoilerplateGenerator](https://github.com/RandomEngy/UnitTestBoilerplateGenerator) - An extension for Visual Studio that generates a unit test boilerplate from a given class, setting up mocks for all dependencies.
 Supports NUnit, Visual Studio Test, XUnit and many mock frameworks.